kalavai-net/kalavai-client/docs/docs/public_llm_pool.md

 kalavai job logs qwen-qwen2-5-1-5b-instruct
 ```

+Note: _models may take several minutes to be ready, particularly if the model weights are large_.
+This is due to the time the system takes to 1) download the models from source and 2) distribute them to the memory of each device.
+This is an overhead that only happens once per deployment.

 Once the model is loaded, you can interact with it [as you would with any other model via the LiteLLM API](#a-use-existing-models).

+#### How many resources to request?

+For this job example we don't need to tweak resource parameters (the model fits in a single worker), but for other models you may need to up the number of workers, desired RAM, etc. For more details on how to choose resources for jobs, [check out this guide](choose_job_resources.md).

 #### Delete deployment